flutter/website/design-principles.md

     label.

  2. Send an e-mail to <mailto:flutter-dev@googlegroups.com> to socialize your proposed change.
+The purpose of this e-mail is to see if you can get consensus around your change. **You are not telling people that the change will happen, you are asking them for permission.**
     The e-mail should include the following:

-    - A subject line that clearly summarises the change and sounds like it matters (so that people can spot these e-mails among the noise).
+    - A subject line that clearly summarises the proposed change and sounds like it matters (so that people can spot these e-mails among the noise).
+Prefix the subject line with `[Breaking Change]`.

     - A summary of each change you propose.